Get Involved

 What do the EEB Ambassadors do?

-The EEB Ambassadors are among the most enthusiastic and passionate students the Department of Ecology & Evolutionary Biology has to offer.
-They are chosen based on a combination of their unique perspective, outstanding academic initiative, involvement in research and internships, leadership experiences, and passion for biology.
+The EEB Ambassadors are among the most enthusiastic and passionate students in the Department of Ecology & Evolutionary Biology.
+They are chosen based on a combination of their unique perspectives, outstanding academic initiative, involvement in research and internships, leadership experiences, and passion for biology.

 What are the benefits?